INCF/nineml-python/doc/source/developer.rst

 The node method calls then call format-specific method of the serialization visitor to un/serialize the NineML objects.
-However, in some cases ( particularly in some fiddly v1.0 syntax), the serialization visitor needs to be accessed directly, which is available at ``node.visitor``.
+However, in some cases ( particularly in some awkward v1.0 syntax), the serialization visitor needs to be accessed directly, which is available at ``node.visitor``.